spotify/python-graphwalker/README.md

 paths, calls model methods by name from graph labels and reports progress and results.

-While conceptually derived from the Graphwalker project, (implemented in java) this is a complete reimplementation from that initial concept.
+While conceptually derived from the Graphwalker project[gw], (implemented in java) this is a complete reimplementation from that initial concept.